Tie-decay networks in continuous time and eigenvector-based centralities: Eigenvector-Based Centrality Scores in Tie-Decay Networks

-and thereby monitor the convergence of the iteration.
+We use this residual to bound the relative error, { } and we thereby monitor the convergence of the iteration.
 In our experiments, we always obtain $\|\vpi^{\left(k+1\right)}(\tdt) - \vpi^{\left(k\right)}(\tdt)\|_{l_1} <10^{-6}$ in two iterations or fewer (see Section~\ref{sec:efficiency}).
-See~\cite{chien2004} for an alternative approach for approximating PageRank after single edge insertions.
+See~\cite{chien2004} for an alternative approach for approximating PageRank after adding a single edge.